tudormiu/proiect-poo/README.md

 In order to better understand the movement of the player, in case of a collision, the player is not moved and, along with the board, a message is printed to the console.

-In order to stop the game, press 'r'.

 After the game is stopped, a window will open.
 It doesn't have any functionality yet, but it will be used to display the